sunilpandey/timeline-series/README.md

 This project is demonstration of javascript intersection observer apis
 ![](./timeline-short.gif)

-# Feature of this projects
+# Features of this project

 * Beautiful setup of timeline
-* Progressive blurring of timeline item on scroll
+* Progressive blur of timeline item on scroll
 * Infinite scrolling

 ## Development server